shahinmg/icebergs_allie/readme.md

 ## Visualize the data

 Since the data is quite large, we should use the library [polars](https://docs.pola.rs/).
 We will use the `scan_parquet` method to read our data, use grouby to sort the data by date and then take the sum of the area.
 Use the `polars_plot.py` to make the figure in the `figs` directory.
+Place the parquet files in the `geo_parquets` directory to run the script.